Sultanate of Buayan: Reign of Datu Uto

 At the beginning of the 19th century, the Spaniards occupied Maguindanao and was able to establish an alliance with the Sultanate of Buayan.
 In 1864, a rebellion against Spanish rule occurred within the Sultanate of Talayan.
 Sultan Bangon of Buayan sent his son Datu Uto along with 500 warriors to quell the rebellion upon the Spanish request to assist the Spanish forces marching towards Talayan.
 However, Datu Uto went against his father's orders and joined the rebels in Talayan.
 Datu Uto was able to push the Spaniards as far as Taviran.
 However, as a result of the battle, Datu Uto lost his left eye.

 After his father's death in 1872, his uncle, Bayao of Kudarangan, succeeded as the Sultan of Buayan.
 However, it was Datu Uto who held real power.
 Eventually, he emerged to become the Sultan of Buayan in 1875, formally succeeding his uncle and was able to expand his influence in the Cotabato Basin and resist Spanish domination over the Sultanate of Buayan.
 Moreover, Datu Uto was able to establish an alliance with the Sultan of Sulu, which became important due to their need for firearms to continue the resistance.
 Sulu's demand for slaves led Datu Uto to change his behavior towards the neighboring Tiruray people, and began to kidnap for slaves within Tiruray territory, which were sold via the Bay of Sarangani on the southern tip of Mindanao.

 While the Spanish could not occupy Buayan itself, they focused and succeeded in taking over the datus of smaller territories within Buayan causing the alliance network of Buayan to weaken and promote further defections of allegiance.
-A capitulation treaty between Buayan and Spain was signed in 10 March 1887, affecting Buayan's prestige.
+A capitulation treaty between Buayan and Spain was signed on 10 March 1887, affecting Buayan's prestige.
 Buayan officially became a vassal of Spain.
 However, Datu Uto saw this as merely a peace treaty and not as an actual act of capitulation.

-The Spanish colonial forces established several forts within the territory of Buayan such as Fort Reina Regente in Tinungkup and Fort Pikit in modern day Malidegao, Cotabato.
+The Spanish colonial forces established several forts within the territory of Buayan such as Fort Reina Regente in Tinungkup and Fort Pikit in modern-day Malidegao, Cotabato.